thoughtfulworks/thoughtfulworks.github.io/_posts/data/database/nosql/2024-03-02-handling-nested-json-objects-in-mongodb-and-cassandra.markdown

 ## Is a wide column store the same as a columnar store?

-No, wide column stores and columnar stores are not the same, despite their similar names.
+No, wide-column stores and columnar stores are not the same, despite their similar names.
 They are designed for different use cases and have distinct architectures.
 Here’s a brief overview of each:

 ### Wide Column Stores

-- **Definition**: Wide column stores are a type of NoSQL database that organize data into tables, rows, and dynamic columns.
+- **Definition**: Wide-column stores are a type of NoSQL database that organizes data into tables, rows, and dynamic columns.
 Each row is uniquely identifiable by a row key, and each row can have any number of columns.
-This model allows for the efficient storage and retrieval of data at a massive scale.
+This model allows for the efficient storage and retrieval of data on a massive scale.
 - **Use Cases**: They are optimized for queries over large datasets and are ideal for storing data that doesn't fit well into relational models, such as big data applications, real-time analytics, and scalable web applications.
 - **Examples**: Cassandra and HBase are well-known wide column stores.